-Our operating results may be adversely affected by the results of our hedging activities.
+Our operating results will be affected by the results of our interest rate risk management activities.

-To offset the risks associated with our mortgage operations, we enter into transactions designed to hedge our interest rate risks.
+To offset the risks associated with our mortgage operations, we enter into transactions designed to limit our exposure to interest rate risks.
 To offset the risks associated with adjustable rate borrowings, we attempt to match the interest rate sensitivities of our ARMs with the associated financing liabilities.
-Our management determines the nature and quantity of the hedging transactions based on various factors, including market conditions and the expected volume of mortgage acquisitions.
-While we believe that we properly hedge our interest rate risk, we may not, and in some cases will not, be permitted to use hedge accounting as established by the Financial Accounting Standards Board, or FASB," under the provisions of Statement of Financial Accounting Standards No. 133, or "SFAS 133," to account for our hedging activities.
-The effect of our hedging strategy may result in some volatility in our quarterly earnings as interest rates go up or down.
-It is possible that there will be periods during which we will incur losses on hedging activities.
-In addition, if the counter parties to our hedging transactions are unable to perform according to the terms of the contracts, we may incur losses.
-While we believe we prudently hedge our interest rate risk, our hedging transactions may not offset the risk of adverse changes in net interest margins.
+Management determines the nature and quantity of derivative transactions based on various factors, including market conditions and the expected volume of mortgage acquisitions.
+While we believe that we properly manage our interest rate risk on an economic and tax basis, we are not able to apply hedge accounting, as established by the Financial Accounting Standards Board, or FASB," under the provisions of Statement of Financial Accounting Standards No. 133, or "SFAS 133," for our interest rate risk management activities in our financial statements.
+The effect of not applying hedge accounting means that our interest rate risk management activities may result in significant volatility in our quarterly earnings as interest rates go up or down.
+It is possible that there will be periods during which we will incur losses on derivative transactions that may result in net losses, as was the case in 2001 after the restatement of our consolidated financial statements.
+In addition, if the counter parties to our derivative transactions are unable to perform according to the terms of the contracts, we may incur losses.
+While we believe we prudently manage interest rate risk, our derivative transactions may not offset the risk of adverse changes in net interest margins.